 In front, you have the pubic bone and the abdominal muscles.
 Behind you have the spinal column.
 On top is the diaphragm and at the bottom are the pelvic floor muscles.
-The Pelvic floor muscles are a web of muscles and tissues that circle around the areas that allow matter to pass through the body.
-When it’s in a relaxed state, it allows urine to pass from the bladder to the urethra, defecation to pass from the rectum to the anus, and eases childbirth as the baby passes from the uterus and out the vagina.
+The Pelvic floor muscles are a web of muscles and tissues that circle around the areas that allow the matter to pass through the body.
+When it’s in a relaxed state, it allows urine to pass from the bladder to the urethra, defecation to pass from the rectum to the anus and eases childbirth as the baby passes from the uterus and out the vagina.

 How do pelvic floor problems happen?

-Pelvic floor problems can occur when the pelvic floor muscles are stretched, weakened or too tight.
+Pelvic floor problems can occur when the pelvic floor muscles are stretched, weakened, or too tight.
 Some people have weak pelvic floor muscles from an early age, whilst others notice problems after certain life stages.
 Nonetheless, there are many factors that cause the pelvic floor muscles to weaken.
 For example:

 - Not keeping it active